 A technical guide to URL redirects for SEO

-Also known as URL forwarding, a URL redirect is a technique you can use in digital marketing to redirect your domain’s visitors to an alternative URL to the one they requested.
-Redirects are commonly used when a webpage has moved or migrated to a new address and they’re an important part of technical SEO.
+Also known as URL forwarding, a URL redirect is a technical SEO technique you can use in digital marketing to redirect your domain’s visitors to an alternative URL to the one they requested.
+Redirects are commonly used when a webpage has moved or migrated to a new address and they’re an important part of SEO.

 Contact Us